HTB Academy - Active Directory Enumeration and Attacks

 Will enumerate all trusts for the current domain and any others seen. |

-option is useful for enumerating nested group memberships.
+The -Recurse option is useful for enumerating nested group memberships.

-To acquire credentials or sensitive data in AD environments, we can use Snaffler
+To acquire credentials or sensitive data in AD environments, we can use Snaffler.

 .\Snaffler.exe -s -d inlanefreight.local -o snaffler.log -v data